Kiki-Dbg/Cryptopals-Crypto-Challenges/set_1/README.md

 ##
 ### Set 1: Challenge 4 — [Detect single-character XOR](./chal_4.py)
 **Goal:**
-find the 60-character string in the file that has been encrypted by single-character XOR **Summary:**
+find the 60-character string in the file that has been encrypted by single-character XOR.
+**Summary:**
 Extending single-byte XOR cracking by testing multiple strings and detecting which one decrypts into meaningful English.
 **Reference:**